hendrikgit/eve-sde-lookup/README.md

-# eve-typeid-lookup
+# eve-sde-lookup
-Creates JSON files to lookup typeIDs by name.
-Uses CCPs STATIC DATA EXPORT (SDE).
+Uses CCPs Static Data Export (SDE) to create JSON files to lookup information like typeIDs by name.

 The typeID can be used to get pictures from [CCPs image server](https://imageserver.eveonline.com/) for example.